 First, enter one URL (or partial URL) at the prompt, and then Privoxy will tell us how the current configuration will handle it.
-This will not help with filtering effects (i.e. the "+filter" (configuration.html#FILTER) action) from the default.filter file since this is handled very differently and not so easy to trap!
-It also will not tell you about any other URLs that may be embedded within the URL you are testing.
+This will not help with filtering effects from the default.filter file!
+It also will not tell you about any other URLs that may be embedded within the URL you are testing (i.e. a web page).
 For instance, images such as ads are expressed as URLs within the raw page source of HTML pages.
 So you will only get info for the actual URL that is pasted into the prompt area -- not any sub-URLs.
 If you want to know about embedded URLs like ads, you will have to dig those out of the HTML source.
 Use your browser's "View Page Source" option for this.
 Or right click on the ad, and grab the URL.

-Let's try an example, google.com (http://google.com), and look at it one section at a time:
+Let's look at an example, google.com (http://google.com), one section at a time: